neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 we maximize reproducibility, determinism, and parallelism to make builds as performant as possible.
 Earthly could be the perfect fit.

+### Monitoring: EFK or Splunk?

+I'll be honest about a couple of things.
+I am not an expert on monitoring, and I don't really want to have to worry too much about it when it comes to secure online voting.
+Don't get me wrong.
+Robust monitoring is critical to the auditability and traceability fundamental to the value of the platform, but it's not core functionality I care to spend a lot of time on when there are so many other challenges.

+The preference is always open-source.
+It seems to me deploying an [EFK stack on Kubernetes](https://dzone.com/articles/efk-stack-on-kubernetes-part-1) would be sufficient, but that requires the skill and time to configure everything as needed.
+On the other hand, Splunk, the industry leader in monitoring, is proprietary and probably overkill for the same reasons Kafka could be, but the platform would benefit from paid Splunk support.

+Again, this is where the exchange of ideas that open source offers would come in handy.

 ### Authentication and Authorization: A blend of proprietary solutions

+It goes without saying that the most important